gchq/sleeper/docs/01-getting-started.md

 ## Deploy to Docker

 The quickest way to get an instance of Sleeper is to deploy to LocalStack in Docker on your local machine.
+Note that the LocalStack version has very limited functionality in comparison to the AWS version, and can only handle small volumes of data.
 See the documentation on [deploying to localstack](10-deploy-to-localstack.md) for more information.

 ## Deploy to AWS